 Have realistic expectations of the mentoring relationship, understanding that networking does not always end with a job offer or other tangible takeaway.

-Promise to communicate with the Office of Alumni Relations if they no longer wish to be part of the program or having difficulties reaching or connecting with their mentor at email@example.com or 215-517-2566.
+Promise to communicate with the Office of Alumni Engagement if they no longer wish to be part of the program or having difficulties reaching or connecting with their mentor at email@example.com or 215-517-2566.

 Three Chats Over Coffee